 Many glaucoma patients take prescription eye drops to treat their condition.
 In addition, some oral medications can be used to treat glaucoma.
 Seniors who have fine motor control may need a little help aiming the eye drops successfully so that the valuable medication doesn't end up dripping down their cheeks.

 Understanding the form of glaucoma will also determine treatment options.
 Primary open-angle glaucoma is the most common and symptoms mainly include slow vision loss.
 However, angle-closure glaucoma, while rare, requires medical emergency and symptoms are more severe with sudden eye pain and vision loss.

 In addition, if seniors have memory problems, it's important to help them with their medications.
 If glaucoma isn't treated, the result is a permanent loss of vision.
 Caregivers of seniors with glaucoma must make sure medication is taken daily.

 Remember, glaucoma typically develops without the patient being aware of the problem.
-Ask seniors under your care if they're experiencing blurred vision, floaters in their field of vision. difficulty adjusting to changes in light, seeing double, and loss of peripheral vision.
+Ask seniors under your care if they're experiencing blurred vision, floaters in their field of vision.
+Other symptoms and side effect of glaucoma include difficulty adjusting to changes in light, seeing double, and loss of peripheral vision.
 Even if the symptoms don't end up pointing to glaucoma, they all require a visit to an ophthalmologist.